-The Miniature American Shepherd was developed by breeding smaller Australian Shepherds in order to produce a downsized version of the breed.
+The purebred Miniature American Shepherd was developed by breeding smaller Australian Shepherds in order to produce a downsized version of the breed.
 It takes many decades to downsize a breed properly and retain all the original qualities in shape and form.
 Throughout the process, especially early on, most planned and well researched crosses will be just one step in the right direction.
 If the goal of the breeder is quality over size, which is of utmost importance, it takes many generations to cement the body type and proportions needed.

 Being an AKC Breeder Judge, the Miniature American Shepherd Club’s Judges Education Coordinator, approved presenter of educational seminars as well as ringside and long term mentor of judges looking to be approved to judge our breed, I am often asked what are the problems we face as a breed, what do we need to improve upon?